open-dovetail/fabric-chaincode/samples/simple-contract/README.md

 ## Edit Flogo model in Web UI

-In the contract defintion [contract.json](./contract.json), we deliberately ignored the input data mapping in the `#put` activity of the transaction `createMarble`.
+In the contract defintion [contract.json](./contract.json), we deliberately omitted the input data mapping in the `#put` activity of the transaction `createMarble`.
 Thus, the generated Flogo model `simple.json` is not fully functional yet.
-It is also a common scenario that data mappings in a contract definition may be complex and thus can be better mapped with the help of the utilities in Flogo Web UI.
+It is, in fact, a common scenario that data mappings in a contract definition may be complex and thus can be better mapped with the help of the utilities in Flogo Web UI.

-Assume that we use Flogo Enterprise to edit the model (open-source Flogo Web UI works similarly).
+Assume that we use Flogo Enterprise to edit the model (the open-source Flogo Web UI works similarly).
 Open Flogo Enterprise UI, and create a new model and name it as `simple_fe`, then import the generated model file `simple.json`.

 Drill down to the flow `createMarble` and activity `put_1`.
 Map the input data of the activity to match the following;